gianarb/gianarb.github.com/_posts/2018-11-10-price-of-poor-software-design.markdown

 somebody will pay the price of it.
 You or somebody else, probably somebody else looking at how quick a developer changes job.

-> it is in our hands as a developer to think about design, at least to save yourself from the dark
+> it is in your hands as a developer to think about design, at least to save yourself from the darkness

 In a fancy unicorn startup, you will hear that there is no time to think about design, if you are in tech probably that's not true, but there is always